Vehicle registration

 Some products don't qualify as a MAC or LSM

-For further inquries, please contact the Ministry of Public Safety and Solicitor General
+For further inquries, please email the Ministry of Transportation and Infrastructure.

 For more information please consult the definition of a "motor assisted cycle" in Motor Vehicle Act, section 1 and refer to the Motor Assisted Cycle Regulation.